-Buses are a popular form of transportation in Taiwan for travellers who want to get to smaller or more rural destinations.
-There are a variety of buses to choose from with the most popular being the Taiwan Tourist Shuttle which covers more than 42 bus routes.
-Bus companies usually have offices near the train stations in most Taiwanese cities.
+There are buses that travel almost every main street in Taiwan.
+They’re clean, safe and run often.
+Taking the bus in Taiwan is a practical and safe way to get around town inexpensively.
+They're also a popular means for travellers who want to get to smaller or more rural destinations.
+There are a variety of buses to choose from and among the most popular are Kuo Kuang Hao, Ubus and Aloha services.
+Bus companies usually have offices near train stations in most Taiwanese cities.

-The express train, Tze-Chiang, is the most comfortable and fastest way to travel across Taiwan.
+The express train, Tze-Chiang, is the most comfortable and fastest way to travel around Taiwan.
 It is also the most expensive.
 Tickets should be booked in advance, especially when one plans on travelling over a weekend or public holiday.

 Driving in Taiwan

 Driving in Taiwan is difficult due to the chaotic nature of the local driving culture.
 It's common for other drivers to disobey traffic laws and drive dangerously.
 In Taipei, traffic laws are enforced and driving there is safe and easy.
-However, outside of Taipei, this is generally not the norm.
+That said, outside of Taipei, this is generally not the norm.
 Scooters also tend to weave in and out of traffic, which can result in accidents.